rails-engine/script_core/README.md

 - Don't do any IO in mruby side
 - Because of `seccomp`, it may have compatible issues with some mruby gems
 - mruby doesn't have `Date`, use `Time` instead
+- mruby doesn't have `BigDecimal`, you can use Shopify's `Decimal` instead
 - mruby is poor support timezone, you'd better handle it by yourself
+- mruby engine is fast, usually it only costs 3 - 5ms depends on complexity, but it consume a lot of memory (~300k at least per process)

 # More information about ESS